 Avoid showering until 48 hours after surgery

 You should avoid getting the surgical dressing sweat for the first 48 hours after surgery, as this could affect wound healing.
 A sponge bath is recommended during the first two days as this helps to avoid any moisture getting under the dressings.
 After 48 hours, you may safely shower, but you should still try to keep the incisions as dry as possible.
 Once you shower, you should avoid vigorously rubbing in the skin to dry it.
-Instead, it would be best to gently dab to avoid irritating the incisions.
+Instead, it would be best to dab to prevent irritating the incisions gently.
 Having a bath should be avoided for the first four weeks after surgery.

 Minimise excessive sun exposure